lingochamp/LingoRecorder/README.md

 # LingoRecorder

-LingoRecord is a better recorder for Android, you can easily process pcm data from it.
+LingoRecorder is a better recorder for Android, you can easily process pcm data from it.

 # Download